joelhawksley/identity/components/slides.md

 ^ PAUSE

-^ S React components, at a minimum, implement a render method that returns HTML.
+^ React components, at a minimum,

+^ S implement a render method that returns HTML.

 ^ S Arguments passed to a component are assigned to the `props` object,

-^ S which is accessible within instance methods on the component.
+^ S which is accessible within methods on the component.

 ---